Email | Phone: 310-825-6878

 Email | Phone: 310-795-3045

-Paul Phootrakul is responsible for working closely with corporate and campus clients to create and implement new business development initiatives that meet the Association’s and university’s changing needs and priorities.
-Most recently, he served as the senior administrative analyst of alumni relations and events at the UCLA Luskin School of Public Affairs, where he developed and implemented comprehensive alumni relations programming for more than 6,000 graduates.
+Paul Phootrakul is the associate director, alumni membership and marketing.
+Most recently, he was responsible for working closely with corporate and campus clients to create and implement new business development initiatives that meet the Alumni Association’s and university’s changing needs and priorities.
+Phootrakul has also served as the senior administrative analyst of alumni relations and events at the UCLA Luskin School of Public Affairs, where he developed and implemented comprehensive alumni relations programming for more than 6,000 graduates.
 In addition to his experience in academia, he brings great vision and creativity to Alumni Affairs from his work at the ESPN X Games and the Tiger Woods Foundation.

 A graduate of the University of California, Irvine, Phootrakul holds a bachelor’s degree in biological sciences.
-He also earned a master’s degree in sports management from the University of San Francisco.
+He also earned a master’s degree in sport management from the University of San Francisco.

 Email | Phone: 310-206-0643